brunobord/flask-blink1/README.md

 Simply copy the `local_settings.sample.py` into `local_settings.py` (or make your own) and adapt it to your needs.

+If you want to open your blink(1) to the world, you may have to change your host to `"0.0.0.0"` and pick a port that can be reached from the outside world.
+That way, you can recreate [the famous Big Bang Theory scene](https://www.youtube.com/watch?v=PqFSRwgqgYk).

 ## TODO

-- Every other method available in the ``blin1-tool``, including optional arguments,
+- Every other method available in the ``blink1-tool``, including optional arguments,
 - server response should mimic the BlinkControl HTTP server responses,

 ## License